Algebraic surfaces as Hadamard products of curves: Quadratic surfaces as Hadamard products of lines

+The code and the printed version of the Jupyter Notebook with all computations are available at \cite{datahadamardquadric}.
 Since, as we already observed, by assumption $\prod_i a_ib_i \neq 0$, we deduce that the rank of the matrix is always $9$.
 In other words, for any $a_i$'s and $b_i$'s such that $\prod_i a_ib_i \neq 0$ the linear system has a unique solution up to scalars and this concludes the proof. \end{proof}

 \begin{theorem} A quadratic surface which is the Hadamard product of two lines is uniquely determined by its singular coordinate locus, i.e., if $W = L \star R$ and $W' = L' \star R'$ such that $\text{SCL}(W)=\text{SCL}(W')$ then $W = W'$. \end{theorem} \begin{proof} Let $W = L \star R$ be a quadratic surface.
 Consider the reducible conics $W_i = W \cap H_i = \ell_i \cup r_i$ for $i = 0,\ldots,3$ and $O_i = \ell_i \cap r_i$ their centers.
 Recall that: $O_i = p_i \star q_i$ with $p_i = L \cap H_i$ and $q_i = R \cap H_i$ since $h_{L,R}$ is a morphism, by \Cref{lemma:hadamardproduct_smooth}, and $O_i \in H_i \smallsetminus \cup_{j \neq i} H_j$ by \Cref{lemma:sclhas4points}.
 In other words, the points $\{p_0,\ldots,p_3\}$ and $\{q_0,\ldots,q_3\}$ satisfy the assumption of \Cref{lemma:identifiability} and this concludes the proof. \end{proof}